 I start drafting the existing floor plan as well as the new proposed floor plan.
 My original idea was to remove the wall separating the shower and toilet from the vanity but also to expand the shower wall out so that it is in line with the vanity and toilet wall as seen below.
 This would create one straight wall.
 I also envisioned recessing any cabinets for a clean and contemporary look.
 That was the idea.

 However, after opening up part of the shower wall, it was determined that the shower could not be expanded because there were plumbing lines in the way which was also connected to the guest bathroom.
 In addition, any cabinets could not be recessed into the wall because the toilet or sink vent lines were in the way.
-The final floor plan included removing the wall separating the vanity and the toilet/shower and moving the door in front of the vanity to create a separate private entrance from the master bedroom as shown below.
+The final floor plan included removing the wall separating the vanity and the toilet/shower and moving the existing door in front of the vanity to create a separate entrance from the master bedroom as shown below.